Citizen Corporate Account Terms & Conditions

 “You” means the named account holder being the authorised user of the Citizen Corporate account and any user you assign in the Citizen portal.

-“We”, “us” or “our” means Contis Financial Services Ltd or Citizen acting on our behalf.
+“We”, “us” or “our” means SettleGo Solutions Limited or Citizen acting on their behalf.

 If you have any questions you can contact your Account Manger by: